eliezerRevach/hand-gesture-project/README.md

 live_version.py- live version (unity as to be on), deep learning models as to be in folder,  predict movements in live and send it to unity trow websocket to show in 3d

 PLOT.py- plot data channels and show them after and before procceing, good only for testing and preview the data proccesing results

+createDataForLeap.py- simply record leap motion data , put it in folders by class